aneesh-joshi/Similarity-Learning-Evaluation-Scripts/ReadMe.md

 `$ python evaluate_models.py  --model mz --mz_result_file predict.test.wikiqa.txt`

 Note: here "predict.test.wikiqa.txt" is the file output by MZ.
-It has been provided in this repo as an example.
+It has been provided in this repo as an example in `mz_results/`.

 For evaluating all models